idriouic/Travel-specific-PIIs-pseudonymization/readme.md

 4. **`generators.py`**: Implements custom fake data generators that create realistic synthetic data for aviation-related entities (e.g., generating fake PNRs or e-tickets).

+5. **`test_pseudonymizer.py`**: Contains unit tests for the CustomPseudonymizer class, validating the accuracy of the pseudonymization process and ensuring that sensitive information is properly anonymized while maintaining a correct mapping for potential deanonymization.

 ## Usage